 The second is quite unusual.
 This shows Beverly again, on the Carcross Road (now called the South Klondike Highway) near the townsite of Conrad, where her grandfather had a large block of land.
 Photos showing the condition of the Carcross Road in those early years seldom show up – when I was researching my book about the area I was unable to find any good ones.

 Over the years I’ve sometimes been very surprised by how little interest many (most?) people place on history – even the history of their own families.
 That’s good for me because I’ve been able to add some excellent material to my collection.
-The best addition has probably been a large photo album from an airman stationed at the Air Force base at Kodiak, Alaska in the 1950s.
+The best addition has probably been a large photo album from an airman stationed at the Air Force base at Kodiak, Alaska in the 1950s (many photos from that collection have now been posted – Naval Air Station Kodiak, Alaska, in 1949-50).
 The sad part about that lack of interest, though, is that it means that much valuable material ends up in garbage dumps around the world.
 The popularity of sites such as eBay certainly results in a lot of stuff being saved that wouldn’t have been a few years ago, but no doubt much is still lost every year.